victorbrandaoa/sheets-script/README.md

 This script's main goal is to reduce the manual work of filling Google Sheets with tasks extracted from GitHub Projects.

+First of all, you're gonna need Python3 and Virtualenv to run this script.

 We expect the GitHub Projects to have the following columns:

 | Column Name | Column Type   |